Gnaneshwar7020/QuantTrade_IET_CIPHER/README.md

 2. *Upload your work as a Jupyter Notebook* with the filename format anomalyX.ipynb, where X is the number of tasks completed (e.g., anomaly3.ipynb if you completed up to Task 3).
 3. *Upload the Brownie Task* as a separate folder within the repository with all relevant deployment code.
 4. *Make your repository private* before the submission deadline.
-5. *Complete the submission by filling out the [Google Form](#)* with the link to your GitHub repository and details on who to add as collaborators for future assessment.
+5. Complete the submission by filling out the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSetysP0JJA--rD42K8MItzzz_2xtwTh_OBezfO_nlsnw4kjmw/viewform?usp=sf_link) with the following details:
+   - Link to your GitHub repository
+   - Details on who to add as collaborators for future assessment

 ## Dataset Information
 ### Training Dataset Columns: